 The College of Education’s longstanding commitment to diversity can be seen throughout the collective work of its departments, centers, and programs since the early 1990s.
 With the leadership and support of Dean Debbie Mercer, the College of Education has built upon this legacy with new innovative programs and augmentations to existing programs that enhance diversity—within the college, the university, the state, and the region.
-Guiding these initiatives is the new vision statement for the college, implemented this year: "Preparing educators to be knowledgeable, ethical, caring decision makers, in a diverse and changing world."
+Guiding these initiatives is the vision statement for the college: "Preparing educators to be knowledgeable, ethical, caring decision makers, in a diverse and changing world."
 While there are numerous noteworthy programs and initiatives going on in the college, this is a brief description of key efforts:

 Professional Development Opportunities

 The COE has a history of providing professional development opportunities (in the form of summer institutes, book studies, guest lectures, and workshops) for faculty, staff, graduate teaching assistants, and students.

 The Diversity for Community Committee has traditionally hosted college-wide Diversity Brown Bag sessions on various topics, and plans to continue these offerings for students, staff and faculty.
 These brown bag sessions focus on topics of current interest that are important to the University, College, or community, and the Diversity for Community Committee welcomes suggestions regarding topics and presenters.